Fall Holidays and Jewish Students

 Since 2017, I have been teaching a First-year Writing Seminar listed under Jewish Studies titled Jews on Film: Visible and Invisible.
 The first fall I offered the course, I asked, right before Rosh Hashana “is anyone doing anything to celebrate Rosh Hashana?”
 My students, almost to a person, said, “we’re taking prelims.”

-All college students have challenging decisions to make about priorities and time management.
-Students who are used to observing the fall Jewish holidays almost always have to choose between observance and keeping up with their work.
-Most years, students need to weigh the potential consequences of missing as many as three days of classes in a ten day period—and then playing catch up on all the work they missed.
-(Fall 2023 will be easier than most: the only school day that will be fully occupied by a holiday will be Monday, September 25).
+All college students have to make decisions about time management.
+Students who observe the fall Jewish holidays almost always have to choose between observance and keeping up with their school work.
+Students need to weigh the potential consequences of missing as many as three days of classes in a ten day period—and then playing catch up on all the work they missed.
 If exams are scheduled on holidays, the decision can be even more freighted with anxiety.
-Prelim exams scheduled on or around Rosh Hashana and Yom Kippur are often the first prelims of the semester: for first year students, they may be the first exams of their college careers.
+Prelims scheduled on or around Rosh Hashana and Yom Kippur are often the semester's first prelims: for first year students, they may be the first exams of their college careers.

-During the remainder of this essay I hope to provide instructors—especially instructors of First-year writing seminars—with more information about when the holidays happen; how observance affects participation in academic commitments; and how instructors can accommodate and support their students.
+During the remainder of this essay I hope to provide instructors—especially instructors of First-year writing seminars—with more information about when the holidays happen; how observance affects class participation; and how instructors can accommodate and support their students.
+At the bottom I include links for further information.

 When and how are Rosh Hashana and Yom Kippur Observed?

 Rosh Hashana—the Jewish New Year—is celebrated in early Fall, usually in September.
 (The Jewish calendar follows a lunar calendar: dates float relative to the Gregorian calendar).
 In 2021, the holiday began at sundown on September 6.
 This was about as early as it gets.
-In 2023, the holiday will begin at sundown on Friday, September 15: about average.
-Rosh Hashana is traditionally a two-day holiday (some groups celebrate only the first day).
+In 2024, the holiday will begin at sundown on Friday, October 2: about as late as it can be.
+Rosh Hashana is traditionally a two-day holiday (although some groups celebrate only the first day).
 Yom Kippur falls ten days after the start of Rosh Hashana.
-In 2023, Yom Kippur will run from sundown on Sunday, September 24 to sundown on Monday, September 25.
+In 2024, Yom Kippur will run from sundown on Friday, October 11 to dark on Saturday, October 12.

 Observant Jews spend considerable time in synagogue on all three days.
-In addition, those who are strict observers of Shabbat—the sabbath—follow Shabbat rules on Rosh Hashana and Yom Kippur.
+Jews who strictly observe Shabbat—the sabbath—follow Shabbat rules on Rosh Hashana and Yom Kippur.
 Work of all kinds is forbidden on these days: for strict observers this includes riding in or driving a car, turning on a computer, and writing.

 Most American Jews are not as strict in their observance.
-But plenty of people who attend services on Rosh Hashana and Yom Kippur never set foot in a synagogue during the rest of the year.
+But plenty of people who rarely set fot in a synagogue show up for services on Rosh Hashana and Yom Kippur.

 Then there’s the fast.
-On Yom Kippur, Jews traditionally abstain from eating or drinking from sundown to sundown.
+On Yom Kippur, Jews abstain from eating or drinking from sundown on the first evening until dark the following evening.
 In practice, this amounts to a fast of about 26 hours.
 Fasting Jews will probably eat a big meal before going to services on Erev Yom Kippur (Yom Kippur eve), then try to manage without food (or water) until services end the following evening.
-On Sunday, September 24, my family will sit down to dinner at about 4:45 pm, dressed for services.
+On Friday, October 11, my family will sit down to dinner at about 4:45 pm, dressed for services.
 We will get up from the table in time to get to a service that starts at 6:15.
 The closing service the following day will begin at 6:15 p.m.
-This year, the fast officially ends at 7:29 pm on Monday, September 25.
+This year, the fast officially ends at 7:29 pm on Saturday, October 12.

 The combination of fasting and attending services for much of the day is exhausting.
 Even if one did not treat writing or using a computer as a violation of the holiday, anyone who observed the holiday with some combination of services and fasting would find schoolwork exceptionally challenging.
 It’s hard to read textbooks or solve problem sets when one has participated in several hours of services and hasn’t eaten in eighteen hours.